Norwegian Model Hilde Osland Flaunts Busty Assets In A Nude Lingerie Set

-Hilde Osland took to her Instagram page to flaunt her bombshell body on Tuesday morning with a sizzling new snap.
-The September 8 update showed the model in nothing more than a skimpy intimate set and a crop top.
+Hilde Osland took to her Instagram page to flaunt her bombshell body on Tuesday morning in a sizzling new snap.
+The September 8 update showed the model in a skimpy intimate set and a cover-up shirt.

 The photo captured the model posed on a sofa that was decorated with a few chic pillows, including a striped one with tassels.
 The rest of the setting was relatively simple, and a plain white wall appeared at Hilde’s back.
-The bottom of a framed photo could also be seen in addition to a silver floor lamp, both of which were in the corner of the frame.
-Hilde titled her head to the side and placed her hand near her ear as she gazed into the camera with an alluring stare.
-The model put the majority of her weight on one arm and tucked the opposite near her ear while she flaunted her fit physique in sexy lingerie.
+The bottom of a framed picture could be seen in addition to a silver floor lamp, both of which were in the corner of the shot.
+Hilde tilted her head to the side and placed her hand near her ear as she gazed into the camera with an alluring stare.
+The model leaned on one arm and tucked the opposite near her chest while she flaunted her fit physique in sexy lingerie.

 A tag in the post indicated that Hilde’s choice of attire was from Lounge Underwear.
 She opted for a nude set with a ribbed fabric that highlighted her killer curves.
-On her upper-half, Hilde rocked a skimpy bra with an underwire bottom that helped to accentuate her ample bust.
+Hilde rocked a skimpy bra with an underwire bottom that helped to accentuate her ample bust.
 The piece also boasted a daringly low neckline that revealed her cleavage even further.
-Hilde added another layer to her ensemble with a white blouse that was unbuttoned.
-She playfully let part of the piece drape off of her shoulder, and she tied the middle near her ribs to give it a cropped cut.
+Hilde added another layer to her ensemble with a white shirt that was unbuttoned.
+She playfully let one sleeve drape off of her shoulder, and she knotted the top in the middle.

 The bottoms of the set were just as revealing — something Hilde’s audience certainly didn’t seem to mind.
-The front of the garment was worn a few inches below her defined abs, leaving them entirely on display.
-Meanwhile, its thick straps were worn high on her hips, accentuating her tiny midsection and waist while showcasing her shapely thighs.
+The front of the panties was worn a few inches below her defined abs, leaving them entirely on display.
+Meanwhile, the thick straps were worn high on her hips, accentuating her trim midsection and waist while showcasing her shapely thighs.

-The Norwegian hottie styled her silky, blond tresses with a middle part and her hair fell over her shoulder and back.
+The Norwegian hottie styled her silky blond tresses with a middle part, and her hair fell over her shoulder and back.
 She kept her accessories to a minimum and sported a pair of silver hoop earrings and a ring to match.

-Fans have showered the shot with praise, and its garnered over 15,000 likes and 200-plus comments in under an hour.
+Fans have showered the shot with praise, and it’s garnered over 15,000 likes and 200-plus comments in under an hour.

 “Most beautiful face on Instagram,” one follower exclaimed, adding a series of red hearts and heart-eye emoji.